kristi-sara/interaction-data-workshop/_episodes/05-working-with-data-sources.md

 {: .challenge}

-In this lesson episode, you've learned that GloBI is a search index that uses existing data sources.
+In this lesson episode, you've learned that GloBI is a search index that helps to explore interaction data in existing data sources.

 Also, you found the list of GloBI data sources and discovered the search-by-datasource, review and configuration links.

+## Next Up: Reviewing the Reviews

 If you'd like to learn more about what a data review is, please jump to [Reviewing Interaction Records](../07-reviewing-interaction-records).

-If you are interested in how GloBI links to t taxonomic names, please visit lesson episode [Reviewing Taxonomic Names](../06-reviewing-taxonomic-names).
+If you are specifically interested in how GloBI links to taxonomic names, please visit lesson episode [Reviewing Taxonomic Names](../06-reviewing-taxonomic-names).